BiaWei/ahr999_api_server/README.md

 **Description**: Subscribes to the Bark push notification service.
 **Parameters**:

-- `encoded_url`: Base64-encoded Bark push URL in the format "http://aa.bb.cc/xxxxxxxx/"
+- `encoded_url`: Base64-encoded Bark push URL, and the original URL is in the format "http://aa.bb.cc/xxxxxxxx/"
 - `enable_quote_notif`: Boolean value to enable or disable price change notifications
 - `quote_threshold`: Float value representing the price change threshold